 Magnetic Resonance Imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to give a detailed view of the soft tissues of your spine.
 Unlike an X-ray, nerves and discs are clearly visible (Fig. 2).
-It allows your doctor to view your spine 3-dimensionally in slices, as if it were sliced layer-by-layer like a loaf of bread with a picture taken of each slice.
-The pictures can be taken from the side or from the top as a cross-section.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
 An MRI can detect which disc is damaged and if there is any nerve compression.
 It can also detect bony overgrowth, spinal cord tumors, or abscesses.

 Figure 2.
 MRI image and illustration show a disc herniation between the L5 vertebra and the sacrum.
 On MRI healthy discs appear white and plump, while degenerative, dried out discs appear grayish and flattened.

 Myelogram is a specialized X-ray where dye is injected into the spinal canal through a spinal tap.
 An X-ray fluoroscope then records the images formed by the dye.
+The dye used in a myelogram shows up white on the X-ray, allowing the doctor to view the spinal cord and canal in detail.
 Myelograms can show a nerve being pinched by a herniated disc, bony overgrowth, spinal cord tumors, and abscesses.
-Regular X-rays of the spine only give a clear picture of bones.
-The dye used in a myelogram shows up white on the X-ray, allowing the doctor to view the spinal cord and canal in detail.
 A CT scan may follow this test.

-Computed Tomography (CT) scan is a safe, noninvasive test that uses an X-ray beam and a computer to make 2-dimensional images of your spine.
-Similar to an MRI, it allows your doctor to view your spine in slices, as if it were sliced layer-by-layer with a picture taken of each slice.
+Computed Tomography (CT) scan is a noninvasive test that uses an X-ray beam and a computer to make 2-dimensional images of your spine.
 It may or may not be performed with a dye (contrast agent) injected into your bloodstream.
 This test is especially useful for confirming which disc is damaged.

-Electromyography (EMG) & Nerve Conduction Velocity (NVC) tests.
-EMG measures your muscle response to electrical stimulation.
+Electromyography (EMG) & Nerve Conduction Studies (NCS).
+EMG tests measure the electrical activity of your muscles.
 Small needles are placed in your muscles, and the results are recorded on a special machine.
-NCV is similar, but it measures how well your nerves pass an electrical signal from one end of the nerve to another.
+NCS is similar, but it measures how well your nerves pass an electrical signal from one end of the nerve to another.
 These tests can detect nerve damage and muscle weakness.

-X-ray tests use X-rays to view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, or fractures.
+X-rays view the bony vertebrae in your spine and can tell your doctor if any of them are too close together or whether you have arthritic changes, bone spurs, or fractures.
 It's not possible to diagnose a herniated disc with this test alone.